xisle-dev/xisle/_cms/content/areas/stinky-fish.md

 ---
 # Stinky Fish

-Despite the name the are is really quite fresh.
+Despite the name the air is really quite fresh.
 And big!